mdn/kuma/docs/elasticsearch.rst

 Kuma's goal is to update to the last minor version of the previous major release, so we expect to update every 12 to 18 months.
-Kuma is running on ElasticSearch 5.6.10 in development and production, which is planned to be supported until March 2019.
+Kuma is running on ElasticSearch 6.7.1 in development and production, which is planned to be supported until September 2020.

 The Kuma search tests use the configured Elasticsearch, and can be run inside the ``web`` Docker container to confirm the engine works::